top of page

 So assuming a reasonably sunny roof, yes – solar is more than worth it due to solar energy savings and incentives.

-Will Panels Pay For Themselves From the Solar Savings?
+Will Panels Pay For Themselves From the Solar Energy Savings?

 Installing a solar system is one of the few home improvement projects that actually pays for itself.
 The payback period of an average solar system is 6 to 10 years, but it varies depending on the solar resource of the property, electricity rates, and available solar energy incentives.

-To save the most with solar energy, properly size the system, help clients take advantage of solar incentives like tax credits, and connect to the power grid for renewable energy credits on power bills.
+To maximize solar energy savings, properly size the system, help clients take advantage of solar incentives like tax credits, and connect to the power grid for renewable energy credits on power bills.
 Likewise, it is critical to use solar system monitoring to ensure the solar panels are working properly and to repair the system if needed right away.
 Many solar installation companies monitor solar system output for their customers to prevent long downtimes.

-How Much Do Solar Panels Save On Electric Bills?
+How Much Do Solar Panels Save On Energy Bills?

 On average, U.S. customers save about $1,500 a year by going solar – $37,500 over the course of 25 years.
 But for individual solar energy systems, these savings can vary from $10,000 – $90,000 depending on roof size, sunlight exposure, local energy rates, and solar incentives.